pandasrcute/cse15l-lab-reports/lab-reports-1-week-2.md

 ---

 ## STEP 1 - Installing VS Code <br>
-The installation of VScode is fairly easy and simple. <br>
+The installation of VScode is fairly easy and simple.

 1) Go to the Visual Studio Code website by clicking on this [link](https://code.visualstudio.com/) [Note: there are versions available for common operating systems such as Windows and macOS.] <br>

 2) After installing and accepting the agreement, you should be able to see a window like the following.
 [Note: you may have different colors depending on your system and settings]<br>